codeandcrush089/sql-interview-questions-data-analyst/SQL + POWER BI SCENARIOS/README.md

 * **DAX** → used for calculations in reports.

 ---
-# Q 3.
+## Q 3.
 When do you push logic to SQL vs Power BI?
-### When do you push logic to SQL vs Power BI?

 Deciding where to apply logic depends on **performance and use case**.